 One of them is in gold and the other simply painted red.
 Each has its own scale in the military-style 24-hour format on the bezel flange.

-In their press release, Carl F. Bucherer especially stresses that the watch was built using whole four materials: 18 carat rose gold for the case, as well as black ceramic for the bezel, rubber for the chronograph pushers, crown and the black rubber strap, and titanium for the GMT monopusher.
+In their press release, Carl F. Bucherer especially stresses that the watch was built using whole four materials: 18-Karat rose gold for the case, as well as black ceramic for the bezel, rubber for the chronograph pushers, crown, and the black rubber strap, and titanium for the GMT monopusher.